pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 your code pip installable in this lesson.

 <!--
-TODO: is it clear where to add commands!! bash vs. python console
+TODO: is it clear where to add commands? bash vs. python console

 Bash vs zsh is different
 does this work on windows and mac? i know it works on mac/linux